 (Tap footnote to read it.
 Old Testament quotations are underlined.
 "Love" with a caret ("^love") is agapé.1"agapé" The Greek words ἀγάπη (agapé, noun), and ἀγαπάω (agapaó; verb) are typically translated "love".
 However, unlike our English word "love" – which primarily speaks of affection and feelings – agapé centers on choice and behavior.
 It’s the "love" based on will, choice, behavior, and action; not feelings.
 (Feelings-based love is the Greek word φιλέω (phileó), which properly means "brotherly love/affection".)
 Thus, you could hate someone passionately and still treat him with "agapé".
 Agapé "love" is best understood as the pursuit of what is most beneficial to someone or something, regardless of the cost to yourself or the type of response received from the person or thing.
 It can also indicate a preference for someone or something over other things. )

 The Anointed’s Sacrifice

-- For the law – having a shadow of the good things which are to come, but not the form of those matters – is never able to perfect the men who approach every year with the same sacrifices that they offer continuously.
+- For the law – having a shadow of the good things coming but not the form of those same matters – is never able to perfect the men approaching every year with the same sacrifices that they offer continuously.

 - Otherwise wouldn’t they have ceased being offered?
-Because then the men who minister wouldn’t still have sins on their conscience once they have been cleansed.
+Because then the men ministering wouldn’t still have sins on their conscience once they have been cleansed.